Architecture Overview

 graph TD

-A[Extension activation] --> B[getEmbeddedLoggerConfiguration]
+A[Extension activation] --> B[getEmbeddedLoggerConfiguration + groups]

-B --> C[Register sidebar view & commands]
+B --> C[Register views, Device Manager, and commands]

-D -- Open device --> E[embeddedLogger.openDevice]
+D -- Open device logs --> E[Create LogPanel]

 D -- Run SSH command --> M[SshCommandRunner executes via ssh2]